The Wood Green and Turnpike Lane design manual is a 'how to' guide to improve the local area. It is for:

 In partnership with Haringey Mall funding was received from the Mayor of London’s Good Growth Fund Round 3 to install artwork on the Mall’s spiral ramp.

-Matt collaborated with the Youth Advisory Board, a youth-Led organisation created to support 13 to 25 years olds from Haringey to influence decisions in the local area.
-Together they delivered seven co-design workshops with local schools and community groups and local participants to produce over 120 flags, drawing on their personal and cultural identities.
+Matt collaborated with the Youth Advisory Board, a youth-led organisation created to support 13 to 25-year-olds from Haringey to influence decisions in the local area.
+Together they delivered 7 co-design workshops with local schools and community groups and local participants to produce over 120 flags, drawing on their personal and cultural identities.

 It was from these workshops that Matt was able to create the final design to be installed on the ramp.